Academic Sabbatical Planning Calculator

 Added to faculty income and subtracted from institutional cost under this page's assumptions.

-Enter your faculty details to calculate sabbatical eligibility and costs.
+Enter your faculty details to estimate academic sabbatical eligibility and costs.

 Mini-game: Lock the best leave window

-This optional mini-game turns sabbatical planning into a quick timing challenge.
+This optional mini-game turns academic sabbatical timing into a quick decision challenge.
 Each round shows a planning timeline with four signals: green means the leave is inside the eligibility window, blue marks funding opportunities, gold marks the strongest research momentum, and red marks expensive teaching-coverage pressure.
 Your job is to stop the moving planning cursor at the best moment.
 It is a playful way to feel the tradeoff behind the calculator: strong sabbatical timing usually combines eligibility, support, and lower replacement strain.

 Score 0